duniter/duniter-v2s/.gitlab/issue_templates/suggest-a-feature.md

 **Motivation**

 _Describe the need or frustration that motivated you to make this suggestion.
-Please note that the goal of this project is to provide a general-purpose template project, so please take care when suggesting features that may be specific to a particular use case._
+Please note that the goal of this project is to bring the Ğ1 blockchain itself, so please take care when suggesting features that may not concern the Ğ1 currency._

 **Suggested Solution**